Cr4ckC4t/l2pivot/README.md

 ## Disclaimer

 This has only been tested in a local virtual environment with Kali <-> Ubuntu <-> AD.
 Use this tool at your own risk - i can't promise anything.
 If you encounter any problems however, feel free to create an issue and i might take a look at it.
+One known issue is that the MAC address in the ARP replies from the target network are set to the NIC of the target network ethernet adapter on the server. `ebtables` allows to match on `--arp-mac-dst` which we should then rewrite to the spoofed mac address of the tap on the client.